 I’ve also seen recipes that call for peaches or plums.
 This time of the year I’m thinking apples would be perfect!
 The variations are endless.
 My grandmother only made the traditional bread, but I can imagine she would have loved any of these additions.

 Notes on The Sugar

-I know some people don’t want to add the amount of sugar the recipe calls for.
+I know some people don’t want to add the amount of sugar this Amish friendship bread recipe calls for.
 In the starter, the bulk of the sugar is processed by the yeast.
 Once the starter is complete, it will make over 100 servings and each only has 5 grams of sugar.
 That’s less than most yogurt!